 After proving that it could reuse its rockets, SpaceX demonstrated that it was also able to reuse its Dragon capsule.
 On June 3, 2017, the company launched a Falcon 9 rocket with a previously used Dragon capsule on board.

-8. First privately funded lunar mission in history
+8. The first privately funded lunar mission in history

 In February 2019, SpaceX celebrated the successful return of its rocket booster.
-What made this mission historic was the fact that the Falcon 9 had returned from sending a privately funded Israeli moon lander called Beresheet to the moon.
+What made this mission truly historic was the fact that the Falcon 9, as part of the Nusantara Satu mission, had also included a privately-funded Israeli robotic moon lander called Beresheet as a secondary payload.

 9. The Falcon Heavy takes off and sends a Tesla into space